COVID-19 FAQs for Potential Student Missionaries (SMs)

 1. Is AFM still sending out SMs?

-Answer: yes, AFM is still recruiting and sending out SMs.
-The Gospel still has to go to every nation, tribe, language and people.
+Answer: Yes, AFM is still recruiting and sending out SMs.
+The uncertainty of these times has made people around the world more eager for the Truth.
+The Gospel must go to every nation, tribe, language and people.

 2. Does AFM have SMs in the field during the COVID-19 pandemic?

-4. What will happen to me if I can’t launch in August-September 2020 due to the COVID-19 pandemic?
+6. What will happen if I can’t launch in August-September 2020 due to the COVID-19 pandemic?

 Answer: you will have a number of options.